maxaldunate/aws-training/other-resources/docs-md/aws-main-summary.md

     * apply in order
     * stateless
     * block IPs no SG
+  - VPC Peering
+    * No transitive
+    * No overlapping CIDR
+    * No in different regions
   - VPC Flow Logs
     * Stores in CW
-    * peerinf vpc if both are in your account
+    * peering vpc if both are in your account
     * immutable configuration
     * no log
       - ec2 <-> aws dns